bmoussaud/kpack-viz/README.md

 ```

-When the package install is done, note there's a new namespace:
+When the package install is done, note there's a new namespace accordingly to the `my-values.yaml` file

 ## Uninstall